Savvy Homebody

 Jump to Recipe

-You’ll see how quick and easy this fresh pineapple topping for cheesecake comes together with only 3 ingredients and in less than 10 minutes.
+You’ll see how quick and easy this fresh pineapple cheesecake topping comes together with only 3 ingredients and in less than 10 minutes.

-Whether you are using a homemade cheesecake recipe or a store-bought New York style cheesecake this topping will add amazing tropical or Hawaiian flavor.
+Whether you are using a homemade cheesecake or store-bought this topping will add amazing tropical Hawaiian flavor.

 Slice of pineapple cheesecake with whipped cream on a white plate and gold fork.
 Next to a whole pineapple cheesecake on a white cake stand.